thomas-lefloch/image-displayer/README.md

 Work in progress. usable but still need some major feature (previous, selecting multiple folders, ...) and some QOL improvements

 ## TODO
-* Change icons
+* Put icon on control pannel
-* Implement previous control
+* Implement previous button
 * see "// TODO:" comment for more

 ## Coming features (no particular order)